tirzak/Inventory-Tracker/README.md

     * You need to replace the yourAdminUser in the command with an user in your SQL server that has the capability to create databases.
 The command `ALTER ROLE rolename CREATEDB;` can grant a role create database privileges
     * The database specified with -d flag is one of the default databases.
 If it does not exist in your system, please change it to something that is in your SQL server
     * Change the port if the SQL server is running on a different port.
 It is specified with -p flag in the command
-5. Running `randomData.sql` will fill the tables with data.
+5. Running `randomData.sql` with command `psql -p 5432  -U yourAdminUser -d shopifyinventorydatabase -a -f  sql/randomData.sql` will fill the tables with data.
 This step can be skipped

 6. `npm start` should start the app.
 The default port is 8000.
 It can be configured in the `.env` file by changing `NODE_PORT`